josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 ### 🇪🇺 Europe — private transport and logistics

 A cyberattack beginning around 29 July affected contract-logistics operations at eight CEVA Logistics warehouses in Europe.

 Public reporting described shipment delays and later confirmed that some customer delivery information had been exposed.

-CEVA is part of the CMA CGM group and provides freight forwarding, warehousing, and transportation services across large commercial and industrial supply chains.

-The incident therefore belongs in the adjacent essential-logistics watch.

-It does not currently establish:

-- compromise of port-control systems;
-- compromise of transport operational technology;
-- deliberate targeting of military logistics;
-- or an Iranian connection.
+It does not currently establish compromise of port-control systems, transport OT, deliberate targeting of military logistics, or an Iranian connection.

 ```text
 OPERATIONAL LOGISTICS EFFECT: